tmuras/moosh/www/commands/index.md

 Get information about concurrent users online.

 Use: -f and -t with date in either YYYYMMDD or YYYY-MM-DD date.
-Add -p te specify period.
+Add -p to specify period.

 Example 1: Get concurrent users between 20-01-2014 and 27-01-2014 with 30 minut periods.